justinfrankel/WDL/README.md

 All added code is contained within the `SWELL_SUPPORT_IM` macro definition.

+I spent a lot of time to test and making it work properly.
 If this project is useful to you, I'd appreciate a GitHub star or [Buy Me A Coffee](https://www.buymeacoffee.com/teenux).

+Discuss in the official forum: https://forum.cockos.com/showthread.php?p=2880745

 ### Main Feature